-Cisco threw $1 billion into Intel to manufacture its chips
+Cisco spent $1 billion to find Intel to build its chips

 Â

-We heard the news at an international e-forum hosted by Future Horizons in Bratislava last week.
-The news was mentioned by a speaker but called it "nothing more than a rumor," though analysts at investment bank Piper Jaffray reportedly told customers in a research note that Cisco and Intel may have signed a $1 billion foundry deal.
+We heard about this last week at the International Electronics Forum organized by Future Horizons in Bratislava.
+The news was mentioned by a speaker, but said it was "just a rumor", but analysts at investment bank Piper Jaffray also reportedly told customers in a research note that Cisco and Intel may have signed a $1 billion foundry agreement.

 Â